Kruskal-Wallis Test Calculator

 What is the Kruskal-Wallis Test?

-The Kruskal-Wallis H test is a rank-based nonparametric test used to determine if there are statistically significant differences between two or more independent groups.
-It is an extension of the Mann-Whitney U test when you have more than two groups.
+The Kruskal-Wallis H test (also called Kruskal-Wallis one-way analysis of variance) is a rank-based nonparametric test used to determine if there are statistically significant differences between two or more groups of an independent variable on a continuous or ordinal dependent variable.
+It is the nonparametric equivalent of one-way ANOVA.

-How to Calculate the Kruskal-Wallis H Statistic
+Kruskal-Wallis H Statistic Formula

 Where: